 As you already know, the internet can be a great tool for the jobseeker.
 But, it can have its disadvantages too, if you don’t know how to tailor your online profile and use social media to your advantage.

 In the survey of over 400 employers, potential recruiters weren’t checking out the LinkedIn, or professional profiles of candidates, mostly they were looking at social networking platforms: 62% looked at the Facebook page of candidates, while another 45% looked at Twitter feeds.
 Photo sharing sites came under scrutiny too with one in ten checking out Instagram accounts and 8% reviewing the Pinterest accounts of jobseekers.
 When so much of what we do is documented online, that can be quite worrying when you’re trying to find a job.

 In the same way, a jobseeker can research a company they’re interested in; one of the easiest ways for companies to do a background check on candidates is to simply do a Google search.
 49% of companies already do this.
 And more and more employers are choosing not to hire jobseekers based on what they find.
 42% say they found content that caused them ‘not to hire’ the candidate, while an additional 18% found material that made it ‘doubtful’ they would hire the candidate.

-While evidence of drinking or drug taking was top of the list for rejecting candidates, some employers did come across information that made them more likely to hire, such as background information which supported the claims made on their CV, as well as social media posts demonstrating creativity or intelligence.
+While evidence of drinking or drug-taking was top of the list for rejecting candidates, some employers did come across information that made them more likely to hire, such as background information which supported the claims made on their CV, as well as social media posts demonstrating creativity or intelligence.

-If this all sounds a bit worried, then maybe you’re right to be concerned.
+If this all sounds a bit worrying, then maybe you’re right to be concerned.
 If you want to find a job, your online presence can make all the difference between success and failure.
 However, the good news is that it’s very easy to customise your online profile to make yourself more appealing to potential employers too.

 - Avoid typos and incomplete profiles, which could suggest that you’re careless or don’t pay attention to detail.